tactful-ai/channels-integrations/sms/README.md

 - `startBus()`

   This function starts the message bus and sets up event listeners to handle incoming messages.
 It consumes messages from the bus and listens for the event "tactful.reply".
-When a "tactful.reply" message is received, it checks if the message is an SMS,then extracts the text and customer phone number from the message, and calls the `sendingMessage` function to send an SMS message.
+When a "tactful.reply" message is received, it checks if the message is an SMS, then extracts the text and customer phone number from the message, and calls the `sendingMessage` function to send an SMS message.

 ## sms/sendingMessage.ts